survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 ...
 ```

 Now our styling has been pushed to a separate CSS file.
-As a result, our JavaScript bundle has become slightly smaller.
+Thus, our JavaScript bundle has become slightly smaller.
 We also avoid the FOUC problem.
 The browser doesn't have to wait for JavaScript to load to get styling information.
 Instead, it can process the CSS separately avoiding the flash.

 T> If you are getting `Module build failed: CssSyntaxError:` error, make sure your `common` configuration doesn't have a CSS related section set up!